flutter/website/src/deployment/windows.md

 ## Add app icons

-To update the icon of a Flutter Windows Desktop application:
+To update the icon of a Flutter Windows Desktop application before packaging:

 1. Navigate to **windows\runner\resources** in the Flutter project.
 2. Replace the **app_icon.ico** with the wanted icon.

+When packaging with the [`msix` pub package][msix package], the logo path can also be configured inside the `pubspec.yaml` file.

 To update the application image in the Store listing, navigate to the Store listing step of the submission and select Store logos.